 Legal issues for blockchain companies

-While the blockchain itself is considered to be a highly secure and “tamper-proof technology”; this advantage is negated if the information is stored on the blockchain is compromised, to begin with!
-Rather than targeting the ledger itself, cybercriminals attack the data input points, which lead to false or misleading information being stored.
+Cyber security: While the blockchain itself is considered to be a highly secure and “tamper-proof technology”; this advantage is negated if the information stored on the blockchain is compromised, to begin with!
+Rather than targeting the ledger itself, cybercriminals attack the data input points, which leads to false or misleading information being stored.
 A 15-year-old child from the UK proved that these types of attacks are possible when he developed a proof-of-concept code that permitted backdoor access into hardware wallets.
-This method would allow attackers to alter the payment amounts and wallet destinations, and even divert payments to their own accounts in an undetectable manner, making it seem like the amount has reached the destination wallet.
+This method would allow attackers to alter the payment amounts and wallet destinations and even divert payments to their own accounts in an undetectable manner, making it seem like the amount has reached the destination wallet.

 Apart from the above technique, brute force attacks are also a potential threat.
 In most blockchain systems, the majority of the processing is carried out by a concentrated number of nodes.
 If the attacker is able to identify these nodes and target them, the ledger would be compromised.
 Cryptocurrency exchanges are also vulnerable to Eclipse or Sybil attacks and denial of service attacks.